Lespremeto/leoatchina-vim/README.markdown

 ```
 or
 ```
-  open vim, do :PlugNew
+  open vim; do :PlugNew
 ```
 ## windows
 ```
-  open vim, do :PlugNew
+  open gvim; do :PlugNew
 ```

 # Delete